yangzhaofeng/ctenabler/README.md

 * SAMSUNG Galaxy S20
 * All Chinese brand devices like Huawei, Xiaomi and Oneplus

+If you can not use VoLTE on these devices, I recommend to install [VoEnabler](https://github.com/edgd1er/voenabler), though this module can also enable VoLTE.

 ### Known Unsupported devices

 * Google Pixel /XL 2016